Are you wondering about the energy efficiency of your furnace?

 Many furnaces have a rating of 78%, but this was increased in 2015 to 81%.

-For a furnace to have the Energy Star label, it must have an AFUE rating of at least 90%.
+For a furnace to have the Energy Star label, and be deemed an energy efficient furnace it must have an AFUE rating of at least 90%.

-If your spending more and more on heating your home, and your furnace is 15-20 years old then it might be time for a new one.
+If you’re spending more and more on heating your home, and your furnace is 15-20 years old then it might be time for a new energy efficient furnace.

 You should definitely have it checked out so that we can determine if there are any issues, and fix them.